rajneeshsingh18/phonebook/Readme.md

 ### To make express show static content, the page index.html and the JavaScript, etc., it fetches, we need a built-in middleware from express called static.

                     app.use(express.static('build'))

+                    npm install mongoose

+## setup mongo.js file

+# Connecting the backend to a database